 Issue a written warning - explain to your tenant that they are two months in arrears and you intend to serve a notice seeking possession unless arrangements are made for the rent to be paid.
 If your tenant is claiming housing benefit, speak to our benefits team about arranging payment of the benefit direct to you.

 If your tenant fails to pay after two months, you can take legal action to regain possession of the property and/or to recover unpaid rent.
-You need to serve a Section 8 or Section 21 Notice.

 If you are experiencing financial difficulties due to non payment of rent, speak to your mortgage company straight away.
 You might be able to organise a payment holiday or reduced payments to help you in the short term.